yt-project/unyt/docs/usage.rst

 The :mod:`unyt` library began life as the unit system for the ``yt`` data analysis and visualization package, in the form of ``yt.units``.
-In this role, :mod:`unyt` was deeply integrated into a larger python library.
+In this role, :mod:`unyt` was deeply integrated into a larger Python library.
 Due to these origins, it is straightforward to build applications that ensure unit consistency by making use of :mod:`unyt`.
 Below we discuss a few topics that most often come up when integrating :mod:`unyt` into a new or existing Python